 QAZT-5302DS can be used as a telephone or paging selector panel by installing a jumper, see diagram below.

-Figure 86: QAZT-5302DS Telephone Selector Board
+Figure 85 QAZT-5302DS Telephone and/ or Paging Selector Board

 Ribbon Cable connects here on QAZT-5302DS and goes to the next QAZT-5302DS or display module, Ribbon IN.